 “I love comfy clothes!”

-I’m not a fashionista; my closet offers few and very familiar choices.
+I’m not a fashionista; my closet offers few and very familiar choices – especially now that my closet is in an Airstream!
 Having admitted that, I know I still need to get rid of some things that have been hanging in there too long.

 I think our emotional closets can be like this, too.
 Some of my emotions, I’ve had since I was a baby.
 My baby clothes don’t fit anymore; mature emotions may be better choices, too.

 My thoughts started going in this direction the other day when I was writing a testimonial.
-Doug and I had great pre-marital counseling from Ron and Sherry Torbert at RefreshingSpringMinistries.com.
-I was asked to write a testimonial for them and one of the middle paragraphs says this:
+Doug and I had great pre-marital counseling; the middle paragraph of my testimonial said this: